 "Come away at once and help me to tie up some mutton bones in a counterpane," said Anna Maria.
 "I have got half a smoked ham hidden in the chimney."

-The Tale of Samuel Whiskers So it happened that by the time John Joiner had got the plank up, there was nobody under the floor except the rolling-pin and Tom Kitten in a very dirty dumpling!
+So it happened that by the time John Joiner had got the plank up there was nobody under the floor except the rolling-pin and Tom Kitten in a very dirty dumpling!

-The Tale of Samuel Whiskers But there was a strong smell of rats; and John Joiner spent the rest of the morning sniffing and whining, and wagging his tail, and going round and round with his head in the hole like a gimlet.
+But there was a strong smell of rats; and John Joiner spent the rest of the morning sniffing and whining, and wagging his tail, and going round and round with his head in the hole like a gimlet.